patelsaajan/divvy/README.md

 - [ ] Filter / sort receipts by date, amount, locale, etc.
 - [ ] Allow users to edit the title, vendor, and amount of a receipt
 - [ ] Allow manual creation of a new receipt (maybe change the upload to create?)
+- [ ] Auto Adjust the remaining price ? ( maybe only when there two people?)
+- [ ] Delete Item Confirmation